 If I meet a friend for lunch or run a quick errand, I often reach for a smaller crossbody bag since I won’t need more than the essentials.
 This adorable bag has been in my collection for a few years.
 I found it here.

-A carefully chosen colorful accessory can also update a combination of neutral classic pieces.
-I resist the temptation to wear red shoes, red earrings, a red bag, and a belt.
+A carefully chosen colorful accessory can also update a combination of classic neutral pieces.
+I resist the temptation to wear red shoes, earrings, bag, and belt.
 Too many matching accents can look very dated.

 A similar jacket in navy is here and here.
 The shell is here.
 The jeans are here.
 Similar sunglasses are here.